-8.2.a.
-At the request of the Director the owner and/or operator of a source shall install such stack gas monitoring devices as the Director deems necessary to determine compliance with the provisions of this rule.
-The data from such devices shall be readily available at the source location or such other reasonable location that the Director may specify.
-At the request of the Director, or his or her duly authorized representative, such data shall be made available for inspection or copying.
+8.2.a-8.2.1.
+At the request of the Director Secretary the owner and/or operator of a source shall install such stack gas monitoring devices as the Director Secretary deems necessary to determine compliance with the provisions of this rule.
+The data from such devices shall be readily available at the source location or such other reasonable location that the Director Secretary may specify.
+At the request of the Director, Secretary or his or her duly authorized representative, such data shall be made available for inspection or copying.
 Failure to promptly provide such data shall constitute a violation of this rule.

-8.2.b.
+8.2.b-8.2.2.
 Prior to the installation of calibrated stack gas monitoring devices, sulfur dioxide emission rates shall be calculated on an equivalent fuel sulfur content basis.

-8.2.c.
-The owner or operator of fuel burning unit(s), manufacturing process source(s) or combustion source(s) shall demonstrate compliance with sections 3, 4 and 5 of this rule by testing and /or monitoring in accordance with one or more of the following: 40 CFR Part 60, Appendix A, Method 6, Method 15, continuous emissions monitoring systems (CEMS) or fuel sampling and analysis as set forth in an approved monitoring plan for each emission unit.
+8.2.e-8.2.3.
+The owner or operator of fuel burning unit(s), manufacturing process source(s) or combustion source(s) shall demonstrate compliance with sections 3, 4 and 5 of this rule by testing and /or monitoring in accordance with one or more of the following: 40 CFR Part 60, Appendix A, Method 6, Method 15 and 45CSR16, continuous emissions monitoring systems (CEMS) or fuel sampling and analysis as set forth in an approved monitoring plan for each emission unit.

-8.2.c.1.
-The installation, operation and maintenance of a continuous monitoring system meeting the requirements of 40 CFR 60, Appendix B, Performance Specification 2 (PS2) or Performance Specification 7 (PS7) shall be deemed to fulfill the requirements of a monitoring plan for a fuel burning unit(s), manufacturing process source(s) or combustion source(s).
-CEMS meeting the requirements of 40 CFR Part 75 (Acid Rain) will be deemed to have satisfied the requirements of PS2.
+8.2.e.1-8.2.3.a.
+The installation, operation and maintenance of a continuous monitoring system meeting the requirements of 40 CFR 60, Appendix B, Performance Specification 2 (PS2) or Performance Specification 7 (PS7) and 45CSR16 shall be deemed to fulfill the requirements of a monitoring plan for a fuel burning unit(s), manufacturing process source(s) or combustion source(s).
+CEMS meeting the requirements of 40 CFR Part 75 (Acid Rain) and 45CSR33 will be deemed to have satisfied the requirements of PS2.

-8.2.c.1.A.
-The owner or operator of a continuous emissions monitoring system installed pursuant to this rule shall follow the quality assurance requirements as set forth in 40 CFR Part 60, Appendix F.
+8.2.e.1.A 8.2.3.a.1.
+The owner or operator of a continuous emissions monitoring system installed pursuant to this rule shall follow the quality assurance requirements as set forth in 40 CFR Part 60, Appendix F and 45CSR16.

-8.2.c.2.
-Monitoring plans pursuant to subsection 8.2.c shall be submitted to the Director within six (6) months of the effective date of this rule.
-Approval or denial of such plans shall be within twelve (12) months of the effective date of this rule.
+8.2.e.2 8.2.3.b.
+Monitoring plans pursuant to subsection 8.2.e. subdivision 8.2.3 shall be submitted to the Director within six (6) months of the effective date of this rule.
+Approval or denial of such plans shall be within twelve (12) months of the effective date of this rule included in an air quality permit pursuant to 45CSR13 and 45CSR30, if applicable.

-8.2.c.3.
+8.2.e.3 8.2.3.c.
 A fuel sampling and analysis program, including a record of fuel consumption, may fulfill the requirements of a monitoring plan for a fuel burning unit(s).
-The minimum requirements for a fuel sampling and analysis program, including fuel consumption records, shall be established by the Director.
+The minimum requirements for a fuel sampling and analysis program, including fuel consumption records, shall be established by the Director Secretary.

-8.2.d.
+8.2.d 8.2.4.
 Excursions outside the range of operating parameters associated with control or process equipment which are established in an approved monitoring plan will not necessarily constitute a violation of this rule.